The Crucial Role of Healthcare Data Security: Challanges, Solutions

 Figure 1.
 Healthcare records compromised over 2020

-The Importance of Data Security in Healthcare Systems
+The Importance of Healthcare Data Security Systems

 To start with, what is the sensitive information that needs to be protected when developing healthcare systems?
 PHI includes information on the patients: